FlowLPS: Langevin-Proximal Sampling for Flow-based Inverse Problem Solvers: Additional Ablation Studies

-Recall the pCN transition kernel defined in \eqref{eq:pCN}.
-Assuming the target distribution is the standard Gaussian $\mathcal{N}(0,I)$, the acceptance probability is:
+For completeness, we recall the Gaussian-preserving property underlying the pCN-style refresh.
+If the target distribution is the standard Gaussian $\mathcal{N}(\mathbf{0},\mathbf{I})$, the corresponding pCN proposal has acceptance probability:

+Thus, in this idealized Gaussian case, every pCN proposal is accepted.
+This idealized property motivates the variance-preserving form of the refresh, although FlowLPS initializes it from the model-predicted noise in practice.

-This confirms that every proposed step is accepted.
-Table~\ref{re-noising steps} compares performance across varying pCN steps.
-We observed that increasing the number of pCN steps tends to improve PSNR slightly but degrades perceptual metrics.
-As visualized in Fig.~\ref{fig:number_of_pCN}, multiple pCN steps dilute the structural information embedded in the predicted noise $\hat\vx_{1|t}^{(0)}$, leading to progressive over-smoothing.
-Hypothesizing that stronger stochastic exploration is beneficial primarily in the early stages, we further experimented with a linear decay schedule for pCN steps ($4 \rightarrow 1$).
-This strategy aims to balance early-stage exploration with late-stage exploitation.
-As shown in Table~\ref{re-noising steps}, this decay strategy effectively improves FID scores, surpassing the 1-step baseline in generation-heavy tasks such as Box Inpainting and Super-Resolution.
-This supports our hypothesis that early noise exploration aids in generating realistic textures.
-However, this perceptual improvement comes at the cost of the pixel-level fidelity (PSNR) gains observed in fixed multi-step settings.
-Furthermore, in deblurring tasks, the decay strategy offers only marginal benefits over the single-step baseline.
-Therefore, considering the trade-off between computational efficiency, consistent performance across diverse tasks, and implementation simplicity, we conclude that a single pCN step is the most robust choice.
+Table~\ref{tab:renoising_steps} compares performance across varying numbers of pCN steps.
+We observe that increasing the number of pCN steps slightly improves PSNR but degrades perceptual metrics.
+As visualized in Fig.~\ref{fig:number_of_pCN}, multiple pCN steps dilute the structural information embedded in the predicted noise $\hat\vz_{1|t}^{(0)}$, leading to progressive over-smoothing.

+Hypothesizing that stronger stochastic refresh is beneficial primarily in early stages, we further experiment with a linear decay schedule for pCN steps ($4 \rightarrow 1$).
+As shown in Table~\ref{tab:renoising_steps}, this decay strategy improves FID in generation-heavy tasks such as box inpainting and super-resolution.
+However, this perceptual improvement comes at the cost of pixel-level fidelity, and in deblurring tasks the decay strategy offers only marginal benefits over the single-step baseline.
+Therefore, considering computational efficiency, consistent performance across tasks, and implementation simplicity, we use a single pCN step as the default choice.